cloudfoundry/docs-bosh/content/networks.md

     * **dns** [Array, optional]: DNS IP addresses for this subnet
     * **reserved** [Array, optional]: Array of reserved IPs and/or IP ranges.
 BOSH does not assign IPs from this range to any VM
     * **static** [Array, optional]: Array of static IPs and/or IP ranges.
 BOSH assigns IPs from this range to instances requesting static IPs.
 Only IPs specified here can be used for static IP reservations.
+    * **prefix** [String, optional]: Size of the prefix bosh will assign to vms.
+Networks that have this property set cannot be used by BOSH itself, therefore if this is set a secondary network needs to be attached.
+Supported from director version <director_version> and stemcell <stemcell_version>.
+Find more information [here](#prefix-delegation)
     * **az** [String, optional]: AZ associated with this subnet (should only be used when using [first class AZs](azs.md)).
 Example: `z1`.
 Available in v241+.
     * **azs** [Array, optional]: List of AZs associated with this subnet (should only be used when using [first class AZs](azs.md)).
 Example: `[z1, z2]`.
 Available in v241+.
     * **cloud_properties** [Hash, optional]: Describes any IaaS-specific properties for the subnet.
 Default is `{}` (empty Hash).